Taupō Volcanic Zone: Activity

 There are numerous volcanic vents and geothermal fields in the zone, with Mount Ruapehu, Mount Ngauruhoe and Whakaari / White Island erupting most frequently.
-Whakaari has been in continuous activity since 1826 if you count such as steaming fumaroles, but the same applies to say the Okataina volcanic centre.
+Whakaari has been in continuous activity since 1826 counting steaming fumaroles, but the same applies to say the Okataina volcanic centre.
 The Taupō Volcanic Zone has produced in the last 350,000 years over 3900 km3 material, more than anywhere else on Earth, from over 300 silicic eruptions, with 12 of these eruptions being caldera-forming.
+Detailed stratigraphy in the zone is only available from the Ōkataina Rotoiti eruption but including this event, the zone has been more productive than any other rhyolite predominant volcanic area over the last 50,000 odd years at 12.8 km3 per thousand years.
+Comparison of large events in the Taupō volcanic zone over the last 1.6 million years at 3.8 km3 per thousand years with Yellowstone Caldera's 2.1 million year productivity at 3.0 km3 per thousand years favours Taupo.
 Both the Taupō Volcano and the Ōkataina Caldera have had multiple eruptions in the last 25,000 years.
 The zone's largest eruption since the arrival of Europeans was that of Mount Tarawera (within the Ōkataina Caldera) in 1886, which killed over 100 people.
-Early Maori would also have been affected by the much larger Kaharoa eruption from Tarawera around 1315 CE.
+Early Māori would also have been affected by the much larger Kaharoa eruption from Tarawera around 1315 CE.

 The last major eruption from Lake Taupō, the Hatepe eruption, occurred in 232 CE.
 It is believed to have first emptied the lake, then followed that feat with a pyroclastic flow that covered about 20000 km2 of land with volcanic ash.
 A total of 120 km3 of material expressed as dense-rock equivalent (DRE) is believed to have been ejected, and over 30 km3 of material is estimated to have been ejected in just a few minutes.
 The date of this activity was previously thought to be 186 AD as the ash expulsion was thought to be sufficiently large to turn the sky red over Rome and China (as documented in Hou Han Shu), but this has since been disproven.